father-daughter-beach-sea-38302

 And yet for all his restrictions, I haven’t seen much self-pity.
 Instead he’s interested in others.
 “Does Patrick still like his job?” he asks about my oldest son.
 “Is Paul enjoying culinary classes?”
 He wants to know about my husband Randy and every detail of home life and pets and our town.

 Over the past year, Dad’s been in and out of hospitals four times, mostly for infections.
 His last stay was two months.
 He takes all this with stoic calm, although he admits to depression.
 I don’t blame him.
-To not be able to move is depressing.
-To depend on others for everything is depressing.
+To not be able to move, and depending entirely on others is depressing.
 And yet my father maintains a love of life that’s both heartening and poignant.

 After an hour, I see him tire.
 I say goodbye, adding the usual, “I love you.”
 He always says “I love you” back.
 I’m lucky, I realize as I walk the labyrinth of corridors back to my car.
 I don’t have to ask myself if I’ve been a good daughter.